hitmacher/year-calendar/README.md

 var calendar = new yearCalendar('calendar', 2016);
 ```
 ### Alternative ways
-Creating calendar without any parameters will append a calendar to <body>.
+Creating calendar without any parameters will append a calendar to body tag.
 Current year will be used:
 ```javascript
 var calendar = new yearCalendar();
 ```
 You can set just a year.
-The calendar will be append to your <body>.
+The calendar will be append to your body tag.
 ```javascript
 var calendar = new yearCalendar(2020);
 ```